erincatto/box2c/docs/simulation.md

 Note that enabling a body is almost as expensive as creating the body from scratch.
 So you should not use body disabling for streaming worlds.
 Instead, use creation/destruction for streaming worlds to save memory.

+Body disabling is a convenience and is generally not good for performance.

 ### User Data
 User data is a void pointer.
 This gives you a hook to link your